tedsalmon/DroidIBus/README.md

 [Here's a picture of the app in action.](http://i.imgur.com/2Ba9bh5.png)

+# Pre Reqs
+* Android 4.4.2 - Required to interface with Android Music Player
+* IOIO App-IOIO0503

 # Goals

-* Replace aging BM54 Nav unit in my E46 M3 with a Nexus 7 (2013).
+* Replace aging BM53 Nav unit in my E46 M3 with a Nexus 7 (2013).
 * Retain all features of existing nav unit
 * Interface with the car without modifying the wiring harness.